RaduAlexandru/data_loaders/README.md

 ```

 ### Usage:
-There are examples on how to use each data loader in `./python/test_loader.py` and the file `./config/test_loader.cfg` described the parameters to configure each dataset.
+There are examples on how to use each data loader in `./python/test_loader.py` and the file `./config/test_loader.cfg` describes the parameters to configure each dataset.

 ### Links: